 - Fault tolerance

-TiDB is MySQL compatible, so it was easy to adopt.
-There were no differences in the schema structure or SQL.
+Since TiDB is MySQL compatible, it was easy to adopt.
+That means there were no differences in the schema structure or SQL.
 They could easily create test applications on TiDB Cloud.

 To test TiDB Cloud’s operability, the team simulated migrating data from a competing managed database service.
 They validated the usability of the management console by monitoring resources and complex queries on the dashboard.
 The migration to TiDB Cloud went smoothly without any issues.